gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

    // Set the LayerRenderer's texture layout configuration let options: LayerRenderer.Capabilities.SupportedLayoutsOptions = foveationEnabled ? [.foveationEnabled] : []
    let supportedLayouts = capabilities.supportedLayouts(options: options)

-   configuration.layout = supportedLayouts.contains(.layered) ? .layered : .dedicated
+   // Apple Vision is guaranteed to support .layered, let's fallback to .shared anyway configuration.layout = supportedLayouts.contains(.layered) ? .layered : .shared }
-}
 ```

-That takes care of configuring the `LayerRenderer` for rendering our content at initialization time.
+That takes care of the basic configuration for `LayerRenderer` for rendering our content.
+We set up our textures' pixel formats, foveation and the texture layout to use for rendering.
 Let's move on to rendering our content.

 ### Vertex Amplification

 Imagine we have a triangle we want rendered on Apple Vision.
 A triangle consists of 3 vertices.
-If we were to render to a normal display we would submit 3 vertices to the GPU and let it draw them for us.
+If we were to render it to a display we would submit 3 vertices to the GPU and let it draw them for us.
 On Apple Vision we have two displays.
 How do we go about it?
 A naive way would be to submit two drawing commands:

-1. Issue a draw command to render 3 vertices to the left eye display.
+1. Issue a draw command **A** to render 3 vertices to the left eye display.
-2. Issue another draw command to render the same 3 vertices again, this time for the right eye display.
+2. Issue a draw command **B** to render the same 3 vertices again, this time for the right eye display.

+> **_NOTE:_** Rendering everything twice and issuing double the amount of commands is required if you have chosen `.dedicated` texture layout when setting up your `LayerRenderer`.

 This is not optimal as it doubles the commands needed to be submited to the GPU for rendering.
 A 3 vertices triangle is fine, but for more complex scenes with even moderate amounts of geometry it becomes unwieldly very fast.
-Thankfully, Metal allows us to submit the 3 vertices once for both displays via a process called **Vertex Amplification**.
+Thankfully, Metal allows us to submit the 3 vertices once for both displays via a technique called **Vertex Amplification**.

 Taken from this great [article](https://developer.apple.com/documentation/metal/render_passes/improving_rendering_performance_with_vertex_amplification) on Vertex Amplification from Apple: